jaalfaro/node-bcrypt-user/README.md

 Return a user from the database.

-#### user.exists(cb)
-* cb {Function} first parameter will be an error or null, second parameter contains a boolean about whether this user exists or not.

-Return whether or not the user already exists in the database.

 #### user.verifyPassword(password, cb)
 * password {String} the password to verify
 * cb {Function} first parameter will be an error or null, second parameter